Rishabh-Thapliyal/cse258-course-project/SASRec_Project_Report.md

 #### 2.3.2 Training Configuration

-I set up the training with these hyperparameters:
+We set up the training with these hyperparameters:
 - **Optimizer**: Adam with learning rate 0.001 (pretty standard, worked well)
 - **Batch Size**: 128 (tried smaller batches but this was faster and didn't hurt performance)
 - **Negative Samples**: 100 per batch (the paper suggests this, and it worked)